 The story just keeps getting better.
 The vision is waiting just for you.
 For information, call 705 446 4748 and talk to Coral, home at Blue Mountain since 1964.

-Windfall phase one at Blue Mountain is almost complete.
-It is near the The Orchards at the south end of Blue.
-The latest announcement introduces pricing for phase 2 with semi-detached starting at $405,900, bungalows at $469,900, bungalow lofts at $512,400, and 2 storey designs at $529,900.
-Finished basements range in price from $28,000 to $44,000 for the largest 2 storey homes.
+This development is near the The Orchard at the south end of Blue.
 The designs are inspired by the chalets and cottages prevalent in the Georgian Bay area with country materials and colours, and low maintenance finishes.
 Green space, views, and trails will be featured, along with the use of porches and verandahs, and garages accessed by a rear laneway.
-Reservations are available with a refundable (while conditional) deposit of $20,000.
-Two further deposits of $20,000 are needed within the next 5 months or so.
 Call me, Coral, at (705) 446-4748 for more information and a full package of information, or to get in early for a prime location at this unique offering.

 The Windfall site is 148 acres, with one third of the land for parks, ponds, trails, wildlife and eco areas.
 Each phase is serviced by curving roads to enhance the streetscapes.
 There is substantial nature preservation, cold water stream and the Scandanave Spa adjacent.
 As an amenity, planned by the developer, is a club house called The Shed for community events, including an outdoor pool, indoor and outdoor fireplaces, and a playing field, all for the enjoyment of the home owners.
 A small fee will be associated with maintaining this amenity, without the necessity of paying Village at Blue fees.